tcoxon/lead/README.md

 container with lighttpd to serve lead with FastCGI on port 5001.

 It's all built on top of web.py, so if you like you can follow the instructions [here](http://webpy.org/install) instead.
-Just make sure what you do doesn't make config.json publicly readable!
+The only thing to look out for is to make sure you don't make config.json publicly readable!

 ## Adding games